NobodyButMe-Haiya/Rebel-Cms-C-Sharp-Asp.net-Core-6/README.md

 # What’s really problem in real life application moved to website.

 1. You have  10,000 product .
 A select box/ combo box in web wouldn’t handle this large data.
 If you need master-detail setup , rather clicked to open  to edit instead of one time add row  by row detail .
 2. Make a textbox suggest using datalist  or Ajax request on key type on TEXTBOX .
-Saving 10,000 dom is not possible and crash the website .
+Saving 10,000 dom is not possible and crash the website .(Maximum 500 record only datalist html)
+3. Create a popup box search using twitter boostrap modal and send the dom id . upon select and search it will send back to the textbox the code instead of all information.
+Your server need check which code.(Northwind database sample refer to product code , i assume they had this bug issue upon large data) .

 Why still rename as Rebel ?
 The name rebel is to make sure people understand we rebel for non structure development.
 Software development is long process hour and testing.
 A small company doesn’t understand CMMI or Waterfall only blaim to agile.
 A real business will be maintain if got stable based application.